jmgurvitch/art-of-data/center_and_variability.md

 4. if the **median** is greater than the **mean**, what does that tell you about the _skew_ of the distribution?

+    The distribution will be skewed left.

 5. Give an example of a situation where finding the **mode** of a dataset would be useful.

+   Mode is most useful as a measure of central tendency when examining categorical data, such as models of cars or flavors of soda, for which a mathematical average median value based on ordering can not be calculated.

 6. Two datasets have the same **mean** of 1.15.
 Are these two datasets the same?
 Why or why not?

 ## Variability
 The **variability** of a dataset is also called its **spread**.